 Our residential group care program provides a loving, nurturing environment for children who, often through no fault of their own, are in need of a more stable home, a family and the opportunity to just be children.

-We strive to provide an environment where every child has the opportunity to develop his or her God-given talents and mature into productive young adults.
+We strive to provide an environment where every child has the opportunity to develop her God-given talents and mature into productive young adults.
 This includes training in independent living skills and leadership development.
 Most importantly, we provide a place where children can discover God and grow spiritually.
 Prayer, Bible study and dorm devotionals are an important part of life at Mount Dora Children’s Home.
 Our children and house parents attend church together on a regular basis and children are encouraged to participate actively in their local church’s youth group.

 The Mount Dora Children’s Home is fully accredited and licensed by the State of Florida to place and provide care for children.
 We are an active member of the Christian Child and Family Services Association.
 Since our founding in 1945, we have made life better for hundreds of children who need to see that caring and love do exist in a world that often seems unfair.